Location Location Location Church Mountain Slovenia

 The chances are of course, you will not meet another car as this place is so unknown.
 Once parked we hiked up the steep tarmac path hearing only cowbells and the river in the valley below.
 The first view of the church is literally breath taking and once you have struggled up the last few hundred metres you also have to climb some steep stone steps, but all this is worth it.

 Not many people go here, so don't forget to get the key either from the Tolmin gorge ticket desk or the TIC, (Tourist info) in Tolmin if you want to see inside.. you should, it's very pretty and solemn with the names of the fallen carved into the wood.
-Outside the badges of the old Austro Hungarian empire are painted on the side of the church, but you just have to sit here and marvel at the views, the solitude, the serenity and then wonder to yourself.. just where exactly does that grass path at the side of the church actually go?!
+Outside the colourful shields of the old Austro Hungarian empire are painted on the side of the church, but you just have to sit here and marvel at the views, the solitude, the serenity and then wonder to yourself.. just where exactly does that grass path at the side of the church actually go to?!

 And if you haven't already visited Tolmin Gorge, then what better way to refresh yourselves than by taking another walk this time at river side to see how the refreshing crystal clear water has cut it's way between the rocks over millions of years.